-ICI and IDC Issue White Paper on Board Oversight of Risk Management management, fund risks, the different roles that boards and advisers have regarding risk management, and current industry practices.
+In September 2011, the ICI and IDC issued a paper, "Fund Board Oversight of Risk Management," to assist fund directors in understanding and fulfilling their risk management oversight responsibilities.
+The paper provides an overview of risk management, fund risks, the different roles that boards and advisers have regarding risk management, and current industry practices.
 The paper underscores that a board's role is oversight, there is no single set of best practices for board oversight of risk management, practices continue to evolve and a board should develop its oversight of risk management in a manner that complements its structure and practices.